Passaic Valley Regional High School: Athletics

 In 2007-2010, the girls' varsity gymnastics team won the county championships, led by Coach Jenai Agosta.
 No other team in the 24 years of county championships has won the championship in four consecutive seasons.

 Alexis (Missy) Arena continues to hold the gymnastics all-time state record for All Around (AA) scoring with a 37.95 set in 2009.
 Arena's score breaks the previous mark of 37.325 by Passaic Valley's own Jackie Friscia in 2006.
 The meet dates to 1986.
 Arena also holds the 2010 New Jersey State beam Champion title with a 9.475, she placed third on vault with a 9.575 and fifth in the all-around with a 37.25.

 In 2007, the boys' basketball team won the North I, Group III state championship, defeating Wayne Valley High School by 60-48, in a game played at Passaic County Technical Institute.
 The win was their first ever sectional championship in school history and came in Head Coach Rob Carcich's third season.
 The Hornets advanced to the New Jersey State Interscholastic Athletic Association state championship game held at the RAC at Rutgers University.
 The boys' basketball team returned to the sectional final in 2011, this time losing to Teaneck High School on March 8, 2011.
 They returned to the Sectional final again in 2008 losing once again to Teaneck who was ranked #3 in the state at the time.
 The team had a record of 150-85 in the previous nine seasons.

 In 2007, the varsity baseball team, led by Head Coach John Mazzo, won the Passaic County Championship with a 4-2 victory over Passaic County Technical Institute, the team's third title and their first since repeating in 1998 and 1999.
 In 2010, they advanced to the Passaic County final, losing to Wayne Valley High School by a score of 5-4.

 In 2007, George Abyad won the Penn Relays discus championship at the University of Pennsylvania in Philadelphia.

-In 2008, the boys' ice hockey team coached by Gary Steele captured their first Nardello Cup, 3-2 against River Dell Regional High School.
+In 2008, the boys' ice hockey team coached by Gary Steele captured their first Nardello Cup, 3-2 against River Dell High School.

 In the 2009 spring season, senior Gerardo Valenzuela of the boys' tennis team won the County Championship at 2nd Singles.

 In Fall 2009, the Marching Band won 2nd Place against six other bands in the Group 2A division at the Yamaha Cup competition that was held in Giants Stadium.
 In Fall 2011, the Marching Band won 1st place against four other bands in the Group 3A division at Verona High School.
 In Fall 2016, The Passaic Valley Marching Band placed 4th at the USBands state championship for group 2A.

 In the 2009-2010 season the Hornets Wrestling Team captured the state sectional championship by beating Roxbury in the finals.
 Then they captured the District 13 Tournament championship.
 In 2012 again they were able to get the District 13 Tournament championship.